n., [ˌɛndəʊˌsɪmbɪˈəʊt.ɪk ˈθɪɚ.i]

-In Miller-Urey experiment, the results indicated that the simulated-primitive Earth favored the chemical syntheses of the fundamental structures of the cell membrane.
-By mixing gases methane, ammonia, hydrogen, and water and then electrically-sparking them resulted in the formation of amino acids.
+In the Miller-Urey experiment, the results indicated that the simulated-primitive Earth favored the chemical syntheses of the fundamental structures of the cell membrane.
+Mixing gases methane, ammonia, hydrogen, and water and then electrically-sparking them resulted in the formation of amino acids.

 RNA World hypothesis

 The four major biomolecules essential to life are nucleic acids (e.g. RNA, DNA), carbohydrates (various sugars), lipids (fats), and amino acids (constituents of proteins).
-The primitive life is hypothesized to be RNA-based since RNA could be both a genetic material and a catalyst.
+Primitive life is hypothesized to be RNA-based since RNA could be both genetic material and a catalyst.
 The transitioning of primitive life forms into single-celled living things occurred gradually for many million years.

 - endosymbiosis. (n.d.).
 Collins English Dictionary – Complete & Unabridged 10th Edition.
 Retrieved from Dictionary.com website http://dictionary.reference.com/browse/endosymbiosis.